-These were also the years of the Naxalite movement, romanticized by future generations of students and myth-makers in the newspapers.
+These were also the years of the Naxalite movement, romanticized by future generations of students and mythmakers in the newspapers.
 A number of committed revolutionaries had left the college to work in the villages of Medinipur.
-Within the college, the movement manifested itself by public beating of supporters of the Congress party on the main steps of the college and strictures passed on the length of sideburns by the revolutionary politburo in the canteen.
-(Apparently, the Chhatra Parishad in later years tried to regulate women's outfits in college, so may be the Naxalites were cultural trend-setters.)
-This is not to decry the dedication shown by individuals of all shades of opinion; they at least tried to engage seriously with issues larger than their own careers and the usual preoccupations of the college students.
-Also, Presidency was less violent than some other colleges.
-Student leaders in Jadavpur were attacked with iron rods by their political opponents and later, the Vice-Chancellor (of Jadavpur) was murdered by a Naxalite
+Within the college, the movement often manifested itself by public beatings of supporters of the Congress party on the main steps of the college and strictures passed on the length of sideburns by the politburo in the canteen.
+(Apparently, the Chhatra Parishad in later years tried to regulate women's outfits in college, so maybe the Naxalites were cultural trend-setters.)
+This is not to decry the dedication shown by individuals of all shades of opinion; they at least tried to engage seriously with issues larger than their own careers and the usual pre-occupations of college students.

-There were also frequent strikes, which evidently annoyed the Physics Department head, S.N.
+There were also frequent strikes, which evidently annoyed the physics department head, S.N.
 Ghoshal, whose class was once interrupted by strikers from our own department.
 At least two faculty members, one in Economics (who was actually politically left-wing) and one in Chemistry, were harassed.
 One day there was an attack on a lab in which a lead-acid battery was thrown at a well-loved physics professor (who was fortunately not hurt).
-This was in our second year, and college closed sine die as a result.
-This was an interesting situation-we had to prepare for the examinations eventually, so not having classes was costly.
-On the other hand, the additional leisure time enabled some of us to read beyond our standard course fare (especially in the absence in Calcutta in those days of TV).
+This was in our second year, and college closed "sine die" as a result.
+This was an interesting situation - we had to prepare for the examinations eventually, so not having classes was costly.
+On the other hand, the additional leisure time enabled some of us to read beyond our standard course fare.
 I remember struggling through economics books, mainly to try to evaluate whether the Naxalite critique of society had any validity.
-I also read through Karl Popper's Open Society and Logic of Scientific Discovery, which together constituted a powerful antidote to the Naxalites and a crucial influence on my own development, though I think now that a simplistic interpretation of Popper is misleading.
+I also read through Karl Popper's "Open Society" and "Logic of Scientific Discovery", which together constituted a powerful antidote to the Naxalites and a crucial influence on my own development, though I think now that a simplistic interpretation of Popper is misleading.
 (I thought for a few weeks thereafter of doing a Master's in Philosophy of Science but decided against it because I was sure jobs in that field would be scarce.)
-I discovered Popper through a footnote in one of Bertrand Russell's books praising The Open Society for its perceptive criticism, I believe, of Aristotle!
-It was interesting to read the recent book Wittgenstein's Poker about the relationship between Russell, Wittgenstein and Popper.
-Russell apparently rarely mentioned Popper in his writings, so I had been lucky to have seen the footnote, though Popper spoke of Russell as the greatest philosopher since Kant.
+I discovered Popper through a footnote in one of Bertrand Russell's books praising Volume 1 of "The Open Society" for its perceptive criticism, I believe, of Aristotle!
+It was interesting to read the recent book "Wittgenstein's Poker" about the relationship between Russell, Wittgenstein and Popper.
+Russell apparently rarely mentioned Popper, so I had been lucky to have seen the footnote, though Popper sometimes spoke of Russell as the greatest philosopher since Kant.